 And since you cannot prevent this type of shedding, vacuuming your house and his beddings will do you a great favor.
 Vacuuming will get rid of his hair and other types of dirt from your carpet and furniture.

 As mentioned earlier, your dog’s diet may be wanting despite the safe processed foods.
-This is why you may consider adding omega fatty acids in his food.
+This is why you may consider adding omega fatty acids to your food.
 You may also consider including canned pumpkins for the smooth digestion of foods.

 You should also make sure you play with your dog to keep him relaxed.
 Digs tend to get bored and lonely when they are left all alone for long periods of time.
 You should exercise your dog well prior to leaving the house.
-This way, you will be helping him loose all the pent up energy.
+This way, you will be helping him lose all the pent-up energy.

 As much as spending time with your dog is recommended, it is even more vital to pay attention to your dog.
 This will give you an insight into your dog’s behavior which means you will be able to notice any changes.
 This way, you can be able to always make sure that your dog is happy and free of anxiety.

 Dog shedding is a normal and natural process, for various factors.
 Sometimes, it may be that your puppy is growing his adult hair as he transforms.
 Other times it might be the weather or an allergic reaction.
 You should be able to tell why your dog is losing his hair and stop it immediately.
 Always make sure that his beddings are clean and your pup will live happily!